zhangxiaomeng2122/Hyperspectral_Inversion_Crop_Photosynthetic_Phenotyping_Parameters/README.md

 4、We evaluated transferability between tomato and rice by freezing the encoder layers and fine-tuning only the decoder in **MT_evaluate_full_small_sample.py**.

-5、 used for

-To further assess generalization, we conducted a cross-validation experiment (**MT_evaluate_full_small_sample.py**) where models trained on pixel-level spectra were tested on canopy-level averaged spectra.
+5、 To further assess generalization, we conducted a cross-validation experiment (**MT_evaluate_full_small_sample.py**) where models trained on pixel-level spectra were tested on canopy-level averaged spectra.